yifeizhangcs/yifeizhangcs.github.io/index.md

 - **Natural Language Processing:** Applications of Large Language Model, Explanation-guided Learning with Language Model

 ## News
+- **[Jan.
+2024]** Our survey paper [Beyond Efficiency: A Systematic Survey of Resource-Efficient Large Language Models](https://arxiv.org/abs/2401.00625) is available on Arxiv!
 - **[Dec.
 2023]** One co-author paper is accepted by SDM 2024!
 - **[Nov.
 2023]** Our work about [Datasets and Benchmarks for Visual Explanation](https://xaidataset.github.io/) is available online!
 - **[Oct.
 2023]** Our paper about [Visual Attention-Prompted Prediction and Learning](https://arxiv.org/abs/2310.08420) is available on Arxiv!